jsd-riyadh/project3/readme.md

 here the image mach from API (need wait when click till image come dueto time to get image through API)
 ![N|Solid](https://i.imgur.com/S1L9g3T.png)

-When press on (show chart) button will get the chart for your flibs did till finish the game
+When press on (show chart) button will get the chart for your flips did till finish the game
 ![N|Solid](https://i.imgur.com/B60ssNx.png)

 Here function to create dropdown for date play the game or your practice